Integration API

 Overview

 The CROW platform exposes a comprehensive Integration API Layer built on Cloudflare Workers, providing global low-latency access for both internal and external consumers.
-The API layer supports REST, GraphQL, Agent2Agent (A2A), and MCP protocols.
+The API layer supports REST, MCP (Model Context Protocol), and Agent-to-Agent (A2A) protocols.

 Architecture